bhdouglass/clickable/README.md

-  "scripts": "An object that lists custom scripts to run, see below for more details", "chroot": "Whether or not to use a chroot (default is False, which means use an lxd container) [Optional]", "default": "A list of space separated sub-commands to run when no sub-commands are specified", "dependencies": "An array of dependencies that will be installed in the build container" }
+  "scripts": "An object that lists custom scripts to run, see below for more details", "chroot": "Whether or not to use a chroot (default is False, which means use an lxd container) [Optional]", "default": "A list of space separated sub-commands to run when no sub-commands are specified", "dependencies": "An array of dependencies that will be installed in the build container", "ignore": "An array of files to ignore when building a 'pure' template [Optional, only for pure templates]", }
 ```